vandres/craft-matrix-extended/README.md

 ## Roadmap

 - ~~duplicate entries~~ (done)
-- copy and paste an entry to another position in the same or another entry type (experimental, in progress)
+- copy and paste an entry to another position in the same or another entry type (experimental, testing)
-- copy and paste an entry to another section (experimental, in progress)
+- copy and paste an entry to another section (experimental, testing)
-- "Add Block Above" Neo-style
+- "Add Block Above" Neo-style (experimental, testing)
 - cut and paste an entry
   - easier than drag and drop implementation
   - "delete" only after paste